bagisto/user-guide/src/configure/cart-view-page.md

 <ImagePopup src="/images/configure/products-cart-view-page.png" alt="Cart view page configuration section of the Products screen" />

+Leave it empty to show all of them, or enter `0` to show none.

-The suggestions appear only while **Cross sell Products** is switched on under [Checkout](./checkout.md), and they come from the cross-sell products chosen on the products in the cart.
+The suggestions come from the cross-sell products chosen on the products in the cart, leaving out products that are already in the cart.
+Cross-sell products are chosen on each product; see [Products](../product-types/products.md#related-up-sell-and-cross-sell-products).
+They appear only while **Cross sell Products** is switched on under [Checkout](./checkout.md).
+The setting applies to the whole store.